What is self care?

 Before I started to write this post, I was thinking about how best to define the phrase “self care.”
 But I couldn’t.

 The truly wonderful thing about self care is that it’s different for every individual.

-A lot of times when people hear the words “self care”, they think of some trippy therapist sessions that involve a couch and plenty of boxes of tissues.
+A lot of times when people hear the phrase “self care”, they think of some trippy therapist sessions that involve a couch and plenty of boxes of tissues.
 I’m not really about that life.
-Well, the couch part, yeah, especially if it involves a lengthy Netflix binge…
+Well, the couch part, yeah, especially if it involves a lengthy Netflix binge.

 To me, there is no definition for “self care” because it can be whatever it is you need, at any given time.
 Self care is taking time for yourself when your mind is telling you you should be doing other stuff.

 It’s loving yourself enough to invest in YOU so you can then invest in others.

 Love yourself enough to learn yourself—what your heart craves, where your mind lives, what grips your soul.

 What Self Care Is

 I believe self care comes from a place of self love.
 You can’t really practice something if you don’t fully believe it.
 In the same way, you can’t take care of you if you don’t believe you’re worth the time and effort.